somatechlat/VoiceRealTime/_posts/2023-02-28-giving-voice-to-the-future-support-openvoiceos-in-establishing-a-nonprofit-association.md

 ---
 title: "Giving Voice to the Future: Support OpenVoiceOS in Establishing a Nonprofit Association"
-description: "Learn how you can support OpenVoiceOS in establishing a nonprofit association to ensure the future of their open-source voice assistant projects."
+excerpt: "Learn how you can support OpenVoiceOS in establishing a nonprofit association to ensure the future of their open-source voice assistant projects."
-image: "../public/blogs/ovos.png"
-publishedAt: "2023-02-28"
-updatedAt: "2023-02-28"
+coverImage: "/assets/blog/hello-world/cover.jpg"
+date: "2023-02-28T00:00:00.000Z"
-author: "Peter Steenbergen"
+author:
-isPublished: true
-tags:
-  - association
-  - fundraising
-  - non-profit
-  - Open-source
-  - OpenVoiceOS
-  - Privacy-focused
+  name: Peter Steenbergen
+  picture: "/assets/blog/authors/tim.jpeg"
+ogImage:
+  url: "/assets/blog/hello-world/cover.jpg"
 ---

 OpenVoiceOS (OVOS) is a collective of programmers and hardware enthusiasts dedicated to producing an open-source voice assistant.
 Originating in 2019-2020 as part of the Mycroft community, OVOS has grown to incorporate several third-party projects, evolving into an independent entity over time.